Myvar/icos-dev/docs.md

     }
 ```

-Again, it's recommended to place this in the services folder.
-The two attributes that you want to change or the last to the ``domain`` and ``domain path``.
-Every method in the API way of doing things must return an HTTP response and accept an HTTP request as the first argument.
-The attribute defining the path is also mandatory.
-We will discuss this attribute in a later section in this documentation entitled attributes.
+It's recommended to place this in the services folder, the two attributes that you want to change are the last two the ``domain`` and ``domain path``.
+Every method in the API must return an HTTP response and accept an HTTP request as the first argument, the attribute defining the path is also mandatory.
+This is discussed in the documentation section entitled Attributes.

-Now let's look at the implementation of the Gateway :
+Now let's look at the implementation of the Gateway:
 ```csharp
 public class Gateway : IGateway
 {